richard-developer/richard-developer/README.md

-# Hi there, I'm Richard! 👊😉
+# Hi there, I'm Richard!👋😉

 Nice to see you here!
 My name is Ricardo Oliveira, but you can call me *Richard* if you preffer.
 I'm studying English on my own and graduating in Analysis and Systems Development.
 I'm always prepared to face new challenges and I'll do my best to beat it.